Weekdays 9:30am - 7pm.

 Lipedema, obesity or normal fat legs?
 What do lipedema legs look like in Singaporeans?

-January 23, 2025
+Jan 23, 2025

-Women with lipedema live with unbearable pain and invisible symptoms.
-We need to raise awareness so that those affected can receive proper care in Singapore.
+Women with lipedema in the legs live with unbearable pain and invisible symptoms.
+We need to raise awareness in Singapore so patients can get proper care.

 Table of Contents